 Notes of marigold, pineapple, and fresh peppercorn.

-The Huang Mudan or Yellow Peony cultivar was developed and released by the Wuyi Tea Research Institute just ten years ago.
+The Huang Mudan or Yellow Peony cultivar was developed and released by the Wuyi Tea Research Institute just over a decade ago.
 On average, a new planting takes a minimum of 4-5 years before the tea leaves mature enough to be picked.
 2013 marked not only our first collection at Song, but coincided with the first year of full commercial production in this tea garden.

 From our 2013 description of this tea, “It takes a visionary producer to build a wholly organic tea garden around a new cultivar, and to continue investing in that garden through the five years it takes for the tea plant to mature.
 We like working with visionaries.”
 Little has changed.

-When we arrived at the garden in early April, the fields were washed in beautiful shades of gold and green.
-Harvesting had commenced, and the hand-picked chartreuse colored leaf buds were spread on woven bamboo mats withering in the shade.
+In April, the tea fields where this tea is grown is washed in beautiful shades of gold and green.
+During harvesting, the hand-picked chartreuse colored leaf buds were spread on woven bamboo mats to wither in the shade.
 After withering, the leaf buds were pan-roasted: briefly at a high temperature to arrest enzymatic breakdown and set the green, and then a longer lower temperature roasting to shape and dry the leaves.

 The finished tea buds have the appearance of golden spears.
 Rehydrated, these spears unfurl into strikingly beautiful tender leaf buds with a tea liquor the color of pale corn silk.
 The mouth feel is clean, but there is complexity in its simplicity and the length of its finish.